 Nimi Jataka (#541)

 Vidhurapandita Jataka (#545)

 Vessantara Jataka (#547)

-It’s also not known why the Jataka tales were created.
-They show us there was a long, difficult path to Buddhahood, which is an important aspect of Buddhism, but they clearly were not written or compiled into a single collection in order to show the Buddha’s progression along this path.
-The order of the stories is neither chronological nor in anyway related to the plots or other aspects of the stories, rather they’re arranged by the number of gatha verses they contain.
+It is also not known why the Jataka tales were created.
+They show us there was a long, difficult path to Buddhahood, which is an important aspect of Buddhism; but they clearly were not written or compiled into a single collection in order to show the Buddha’s progression along this path.
+Their order is neither chronological nor in any way related to plots, lessons, or any other aspects of the stories; rather they are arranged by the number of gatha verses they contain.
 And, as already mentioned, in many of them the Bodhisatta neither teaches a lesson nor performs a meritorious act.
-It’s not possible to know why they were written, but considering both their format (a mix of canon and commentary) and their content, it seems probable (to me, at least) that the main purpose was to present the Buddha’s greatness in an entertaining and relatable way.
-People can identify with a pre-enlightenment Bodhisatta in a way they cannot with the nearly infallible god-like Buddha.
-Even today, Jataka tales are used in sermons and ceremonies, they have been made into books and videos (many produced for children), and in Buddhist temple mural paintings they’re as common as scenes from the life of the Buddha.
+Considering both their format (a mix of canon and commentary) and their content, it seems probable (to me, at least) that the main purpose was to present the Buddha’s greatness in an entertaining and relatable way.
+People can identify with a pre-enlightenment Bodhisatta in a way they cannot with the nearly infallible, god-like Buddha.
+Even today, Jataka tales are used in sermons and ceremonies, they have been made into books and videos (many produced for children), and they are as common in Buddhist temple mural paintings as scenes from the life of the Buddha.